HOW TO SIMPLIFY YOUR WARDROBE

 18. Assess what fits you now

 Our bodies change over time.
 Wherever possible, I encourage you to only keep what fits you now.
 Your body is working hard for you right now.
-Treat it with respect and love by clothing it well, not chastising yourself for putting on weight every time you open your closet and see your skinny wardrobe still hanging there.
+Treat it with respect and love by clothing it well, not chastising yourself for putting on weight every time you open your closet and seeing your skinny wardrobe still hanging there.
 Be kind to yourself, not mean.
+If you’re worried about getting rid of clothes that you may want to wear in the future, pop them in a box and store them away somewhere.
+If in, a few months, or next season, you’re not ready to wear them, consider whether you want to still keep them.

 19. Keep up with the laundry